monika163/Food-Delivery-App/README.md

 #### Admin - List Items

-Here we have the all the food item listed on out web page we can delete the food list.
+Here we have the all the food item listed on our web page we can delete the food list.

 ![9  admin list items ](https://github.com/user-attachments/assets/52ba6877-46cd-4dd9-a667-d0d41df82b37)